Australian Tin Resources Pty Ltd

 ATR is actively progressing its planned Rehabilitation and Tailings Reprocessing Project on the Ardlethan Tin Mine site.

 Before commencing production, ATR is firstly carrying out small scale pilot plant processing operations on site to prove up the processing technology.
-Then if the pilot plant results are successful, and following completion and approval of all DA consent conditions, ATR will move to full scale production.
+Then if the pilot plant results are successful, and following completion and approval of all DA consent conditions, ATR will commence commercial production, hopefully in about November 2020.